Celtic Manor Resort: Resort facilities

 The resort has placed in lists of popular wedding destinations and beautiful hotels.
-Its hotel properties are noted as a 19th-century Manor House, a resort hotel, and two others.
-The Manor House contains several "period" rooms from the original building, with some containing four-poster beds.
-The restaurants include "The Olive Tree" buffet, the Asian-style "PAD", "The Grill", "Newbridge on Usk", Twenty Ten course clubhouse restaurant "Rafters", and steak restaurant "Steak on Six".
-The bars include piano and live music bar "Merlins", "The Cocktail Bar", sports bar "The Cellar Bar", "The Manor Bar / Lounge Bar", and "Spike" at the Twenty Ten course clubhouse.
-Other amenities on site include the aforementioned golf courses, a golf training academy, health clubs, a spa, a shopping centre, tennis courts, and mountain biking and nature trails.
+It features a large number of restaurants.
+Other amenities on site include the golf courses, a golf training academy, health clubs, a spa, a shopping centre, tennis courts, and mountain biking and nature trails.
 Off site, there is Lazer clay-pigeon shooting and fishing.

 ICC Wales

 The delegate conference suite has an exhibition hall and 40 function rooms.
-It has a 1,500 seat auditorium with 4,000 square metres of exhibition space, which is able to accommodate up to 2,700 guests opened in 2019.
+It has a 1,500-seat auditorium with 4,000 square metres of exhibition space, which is able to accommodate up to 2,700 guests opened in 2019.
 Opened in September 2019, it is a joint venture partnership with the Welsh Government.
 It has a total capacity of 4,000 delegates.

 Golf

 2010 Ryder Cup

 In 2001 the resort won its bid to host the 2010 Ryder Cup.
-As a result much of the Wentwood Hills course was redeveloped into the Ryder Cup's first purpose-built venue; the "Twenty Ten" Course.
+As a result, much of the Wentwood Hills course was redeveloped into the Ryder Cup's first purpose-built venue; the "Twenty Ten" Course.
 An additional clubhouse built specifically for the Twenty Ten course was completed and opened in autumn 2007.
 The opening of the Ryder Cup, which ran from 27 September until 4 October 2010, saw a visit from Charles, Prince of Wales.
 Europe won the trophy by 14½ – 13½ points.

 2000 PGA Cup

 In 2000 Celtic Manor hosted the PGA Cup, the biennial contest between club professionals from Great Britain and Ireland against the United States.
-The USA won 13½ - 12½.
+The USA won 13½ – 12½.